brighamskarda/chess/README.md

 But as the results show this library is one of the quickest.
 Notably it is about **4x** as fast as _CorentingGS/chess_ (a fork of notnil/chess that focuses on reducing memory allocations). _dylhunn/dragontoothmg_ is an amazing library for pure speed if that is what you are looking for.
 It lacks PGN utilities though.

 The fastest time I got for Perft 6 from the starting position was 6.5 seconds.
-Utilizing performance guided optimization (PGO) seems to give about a 10-12% improvement for this code.
+Utilizing profile-guided optimization (PGO) seems to give about a 10-12% improvement for this code.

 ## Future Development